isomerpages/moe-chijkellock/_the-k-experience/Mother Tongue Language/Mother Tongue Language.md

 <p><strong>P5 Mother Tongue Enrichment Programme</strong>
 </p>
 <p>The programme is designed for P5 students taking standard CL, ML and TL
 respectively.
-This is a customized programme designed to introduce the various components of language learning in P5, along with department-specific strategies aimed at deepening students’ understanding.
-It follows a distinct SOW that is separate from the one used during curriculum time.</p>
+This is a customised programme designed to introduce the various components of language learning in P5, along with department-specific strategies aimed at deepening students’ understanding.
+It follows a distinct SOW that is different from the one used during curriculum time.</p>
 <h4>Highlights</h4>
 <p><strong>Parents can help in the following ways:</strong>
 <br>Encourage your child to speak to family members in both Mother Tongue